 For those looking to mimic the real outdoor experience, we highly suggest investing in the Sunny Health & Fitness Exercise Cycling Bike with Heavy 49 LB Chrome Flywheel.

-Naturally, we saved the best for last: the Exerpeutic Folding Magnetic Upright Exercise Bike with Pulse.
-This top-rated bike is available at Amazon and has over 17,000 customers singing its praises — and I know first-hand too, as I have purchased it as well.
+Searching for a foldable model?
+The Exerpeutic Folding Magnetic Upright Exercise Bike with Pulse.
+This top-rated bike is available at Amazon and has over 17,000 customers singing its praises — including us as we have it in our home, too.

 Designed with a larger seat cushion (14.6” x 9.7”) with easy off and on for people of any size, a 300lb weight capacity that can easily adhere to users up to 6'1', this bike is all-around perfection.